 WARNING!
 EXTREMELY GRAPHIC!
 Watch at your own risk

 An exhibition of 300 pictures with name of ”Chechnya: The Final Solution” took place in Poland, Czech republic and Denmark in 2007.
 The photos displayed wounded, tortured and killed civilians in pictures taken by various war photographers.
 The organizers tried to hold the exhibit at the European Parliament in Brussels last year but officials prevented it from appearing after declaring that some of the pictures were “repulsive.”
-The pictures were too “repulsive” for the European Union bosses.
 That is the exactly the point – it is repulsive.
-But then again, they did not bother with this repulsive reality for 20 years, why would they bother now?
+But then again they did not bother with this repulsive reality for 20 years, why would they bother now?